TIFR Centre for Applicable Mathematics: Education and programs

 Among its other doctoral programs, the center has an integrated PhD program in mathematics.
-Eligible students for this program receive a monthly fellowship of Rs 21000.
-Admissions for this integrated program usually begins each year in August.
+Eligible students for this program receive a monthly fellowship of Rs 21000 for the first year..

 The centre has a program to invite visiting professors, both for disseminating new topics through lecture courses and for research collaboration.

 The centre also offers post-doctoral fellowships and possibilities of short-term visits.

 Notable people

 In September 2015, together with Ritabrata Munshi (from the Tata Institute of Fundamental Research), K. Sandeep (from the TIFR Centre for Applied Mathematics) obtained the Shanti Swarup Bhatnagar Prize for Science and Technology in the field of mathematical sciences.

 In January 2019, the Indian Academy of Sciences announced that 23 scientists were elected as fellows of the academy, including Sandeep Kunnath (who studies partial differential equation, variational methods, and nonlinear functional analysis) and G D Veerappa Gowda, both from the TIFR Centre for Applicable Mathematics.